Qt Bluetooth Example – Theory and Cool Demo

 • Notifications and Indications: The server updates the client when a characteristic’s value changes (e.g., notifying the car’s system when the parking sensor detects a new obstacle distance).
 Notifications do not require acknowledgment, while indications do.

-Key Elements of GAAT
+Key Elements of GATT

 GATT transactions in BLE are structured around high-level, nested entities known as Profiles, Services, and Characteristics, as illustrated below.